2017 All-Ireland Senior Hurling Championship final: Summary

-Galway thundered into Waterford from the beginning giving na Déise very little room to breathe.
+Galway thundered into Waterford from the beginning, giving na Déise very little room to breathe.
 Playing into the Davin end, Joe Canning opened the scoring for Galway after 18 seconds with a point from out on the left which he hit over his left shoulder.
 Further points from Johnny Coen, Joseph Cooney, and Cathal Mannion gave Galway a four points to no score lead after four minutes.
 In the fifth minute, Kevin Moran scored Waterford's first score, a goal when he ran in on goal after collecting a pass from Michael Walsh to finish low to the left of the net.
 Kevin Moran got a point in the 11th minute to make the score 0-6 to 1-2.
 David Burke got his second point in the 21st minute to make it 0-10 to 1-4.
 In the 22nd minute, a high ball in from Kieran Bennett went all the way into the net after a mistake by Galway goalkeeper Colm Callanan when he tried to catch the ball after it bounced, this made the score 0-10 to 2-4.
 Galway had a one-point lead at half-time on a 0-14 to 2-7 scoreline.

 In the second-half Pauric Mahony got the first point from a free to level the match after three minutes.
-Waterford had a one-point lead in the 43rd minute after another free from Pauric Mahony.
+Waterford had a one-point lead in the 43rd minute after another free from Mahony.
 Joe Canning leveled the match a minute later from a free.
-After fifty minutes Galway had a two pint lead on a 0-20 to 2-12 scoreline, and with ten minutes to play the Galway lead was one point.
-With five minutes to go the lead was four for Galway after a point from Jason Flynn.
-Joe Canning got Galway's last point in the last minute from another free to make it 0-26 to 2-16 with the final score of the match coming from another Pauric Mahony free in the first minute of the four minutes which were added on.
+After fifty minutes, Galway had a two point lead on a 0-20 to 2-12 scoreline, and with ten minutes to play the Galway lead was one point.
+With five minutes to go, the lead was four for Galway after a point from Jason Flynn.
+Canning got Galway's last point in the last minute from another free to make it 0-26 to 2-16, with the final score of the match coming from another Mahony free in the first minute of the four minutes which were added on.
 Despite attempts by Waterford to score a goal and level the match, Galway held on to win by three points, 0-26 to 2-17.